-I am an author and journalist with an interest in all kinds of stories and a special love for the natural world.
+I am an author and journalist with an interest in all kinds of stories and a special love for the natural world, literature, history, music and wine.
 I live on the edge of the New Forest.

 My book commemorating the 70th anniversary of the end of the Second World War, The Summer of ’45: Stories and Voices from VE Day to VJ Day begins with the signing of the German surrender to the Western Allies in Reims on 7 May.
 The Summer of ’45 is a ‘people’s history’ which gathers voices from all levels of society and from all corners of the globe to explore four months that would dictate the order of the world for decades to come.

 My debut novel Indrakhani Pass is available as a Kindle ebook.
 It is an adventure story set in the Indian Himalayas.

 I am the author of a number of non-fiction books including Peter Pan’s First XI, about J. M. Barrie’s cricket team the Allahakbarries, and The Remarkable Story of Great Ormond Street Hospital.

 I co-wrote Grand Designs Abroad with television presenter Kevin McCloud and have helped Dame Vera Lynn and her daughter Virginia Lewis-Jones tell the story of Dame Vera’s time singing in Burma during the Second World War in Keep Smiling Through: My Wartime Story.

 I have also co-written two books about low-energy buildings called earthships with Mischa Hewitt.
 The second, and most up-to-date, of these is Earthships in Europe, which you can buy though the Brighton Earthship, which Mischa helps to run.